FairwindsOps/rok8s-scripts/examples/minimal-sops-secrets/README.md

 Everything should run successfully this time, and you should see your app running inside your Kubernetes cluster.

-You can check your app by running
+You can check your app by runningz
 ```
 kubectl port-forward --namespace rok8s-example svc/rok8s-example 3000:80
 ```